All Articles

 Exercise: Move Your Body Consistently

 Physical activity is one of the most impactful changes you can make for your health.
 It reduces the risk of heart disease, diabetes, certain cancers and depression.
+According to WHO, only about 5% of Pakistanis engage in regular physical activity — making this one of the most important areas to address.
 The key is finding activities you enjoy so exercise feels like a reward, not a punishment:

 • Start small: If you're currently sedentary, begin with a 10 to 15 minute walk each day and gradually increase duration and intensity over weeks.
 Consistency matters more than intensity in the early stages.